linkwarden/docs/docs/getting-started/sign-up-for-a-linkwarden-account.md

 ### Step 1: Register and confirm your email

-Head to [cloud.linkwarden.app/register](https://cloud.linkwarden.app/register), from their you should enter:
+Head to [cloud.linkwarden.app/register](https://cloud.linkwarden.app/register), from there you should enter:

 - A Display Name, which can be pretty much anything and it doesn't have to be unique.
 - An email, which is the **ONLY** form of validation when you need support with your account and recovery.